 Nature of Application.
-The applicant is seeking amended preliminary and final I.I. site plan approval for construction of an 1,823 square foot Dunkin' Donuts restaurant, including a drive-through facility, on a 0.52 - acre property.
+The applicant is seeking amended preliminary and final I.I. site plan approval for construction of an 1,830 square foot Dunkin' Donuts restaurant, including a drive-through facility, on a 0.52 - acre property.
 The property (Block 28005, Lot 64) is located in the Highway Commercial district at the northwest quadrant of the NJSH Route 206 and County Route 518 intersection.

 Variances for Conditional Use Standards Necessary.
 The site plan, along with variances for deviations from standards relating to a conditional use (drivethrough), was approved in 2015.
-The current plan amendment reflects substantial changes to the site's configuration of vehicular access necessitated by review of the County and NJDOT.
-These changes are reflected in the placement of the building, driveways, signs, drive-through window locations, retaining walls and plantings.
-The degree to which the plans represent changes in vehicular access and screening of drive-through elements (both of which constitute standards relating to this conditional use) suggests that the Board of Adjustment should consider, anew, variances from those standards.
-Therefore, beyond the amendment to the site plan, and the other variance relief required, variances from these conditional use standards appears necessary pursuant to 40:55D-70.d(3).
+The current plan amendment reflects changes to the site's configuration of vehicular access necessitated by review of the County and NJDOT.
+These changes are reflected in the placement of the building, driveways, signs, drive-through stacking locations, retaining walls and plantings.
+The degree to which the plans represent changes in vehicular access and screening of drive-through elements (both of which constitute standards relating to this conditional use) suggests that the Board of Adjustment may consider, anew, variances from those standards.
+As such, the Board should determine if the plans exhibit substantial changes to the vehicular circulation and access and the plantings/buffering; and if these changes are substantial enough to require a renewed consideration of the previously granted d(3) conditional use variance, specifically as it relates to the consideration of direct highway access and the degree to which drive-through elements are visually-screened through plantings.